Leah1977/Fit_Time_MS4/README.md

 - If payment is unsuccessful, users will be directed back to the checkout.
 - If the payment is successful, users will be directed to the success page.
-- The order will be added to the users profile.
+- The order will be added to the user's profile.

 ![Payment Success](media/readmeimages/successorder.png)